-Mags displays feline qualities such as enhanced night vision, sensitive hearing, a superior sense of smell, and fast reflexes.
+Mags displays feline qualities: enhanced night vision, sensitive hearing, a superior sense of smell, and fast reflexes.
 No one knows for sure why she has a tail or possesses these abilities, though Tarzi has some theories about evolution he would be happy to bore you with.

 An aspiring anarcho-syndicalist who sees violent space adventure as the cure for his boredom at home on Earth, Tarzi both idolizes and criticizes Mags.
 When the two of them hang out, they crack sarcastic jokes, talk about music, and give each other a hard time.

 Tarzi may get into trouble, but he comes to the rescue just as often.
 He has an interest in genetics and evolution, certain skills with language, and a meditative ability that slows the world down for him and gives him an edge.
 Mags claims to foresee truly great things for him.

 Celina & The Psycho 78s

-Celina seems more amused than threatened by Mags’ rough and rowdy personality.
+Celina is more amused than threatened by Mags’ rough and rowdy personality.
 Celina’s nickname for Meteor Mags is “willie wagtail,” an Australian relative of the crow and an aggressive little scrapper.
 How Celina has lived as long as Mags remains a mystery to the crew.

-The Psycho 78s include Donny, also known as ‘Daemonic Don,’ a former asteroid miner who used to do business with Mags.
+The Psycho 78s include Donny, also known as Daemonic Don, a former asteroid miner who used to do illegal business with Mags.
 He lost his mining job after the purchase of some “liberated” goods went horribly wrong.
 Donny plays a baritone sax augmented with electronic effects.
 He helps Fuzzlow in the machine shop at Club Assteroid.

 The Psycho 78s drummer Batalla does not live on Vesta with the band.
 Rumor has it that the original sax player, Mr. Blistr, left the band after an argument with Batalla.

-Slim & Below The Belt Strip Club
+Slim & Below the Belt Strip Club

 As a teenager whose father was a gang lord in San Francisco’s Chinatown, Slim met Meteor Mags in 1991.
-Together, they established western routes for smuggling tobacco into Canada.
+Together, they established routes for smuggling tobacco into Canada.
 Slim made a fortune which allowed him to expand into other businesses—some legitimate, some not.
 Slim is just as jolly as his given name suggests.
 He speaks many languages, has impressive mathematical skills, and loves to cook.

-In the twenty-first century, Slim opened a bar in space: Below The Belt Strip Club.
+In the twenty-first century, Slim opened a bar in space: Below the Belt Strip Club.
 His clientele consists of asteroid miners, workers from the Martian warehouses and ports, and a considerable number of criminals.
-The bar’s location beyond the edge of the Martian Warehousing Zone places it in an essentially lawless frontier, nearly impossible to police effectively outside the corporate bases of the mining operations.
+The bar’s location places it in an essentially lawless frontier which is impossible to police effectively.

-Kaufman and Anton
+Kaufman & Anton

-Dr. Plutonian and Tesla
+Dr. Plutonian & Tesla

 Plutonian is a pirate radio DJ with a Siamese cat named Tesla.
 Mags and Patches rescued them from an attack by the forces of the Musical Freedoms Act (MFA) in 2027, on the same day the smuggler and her cat first met.

 Following the destruction of his asteroid-based broadcasting station, Plutonian accepted Mags’ invitation to be the house DJ at Club Assteroid.
 He gave her a pendant containing a copy of the largest music archive ever created.
-She gave him a copy of The Psycho 78s album signed in her own blood.
+She gave him a copy of the first Psycho 78s album signed in her own blood.

-Hyo-Sonn, Kala, Sarah, and Suzie
+Hyo-Sonn, Kala, Sarah, and Suzi

-These four young women masterminded their own escape from The Clinic, an abusive facility masquerading as a rehab center.
-In Red Metal at Dawn, they were captured by the dragons and taken into outer space against their will.
+These four young women masterminded their own escape from the Clinic, an abusive facility masquerading as a rehab center.
+In Red Metal at Dawn, they were captured by the reptiles and taken into outer space against their will.
 One of their friends was eaten before their eyes, but Sarah sang her favorite song by Meteor Mags.
 Due to Sarah’s budding telepathic gifts, Mags heard her singing and came to the rescue with Tarzi and Patches.

-But as forces both reptilian and human gather against the System’s most notorious space pirate, is Vesta 4 really such a safe place for them to live?
+But as forces both reptilian and human gather against the System’s most notorious space pirate, is Vesta 4 really a safe place for them to live?

-Lonso and The Sterile Skins
+Alonso & The Sterile Skins

-Alonso Ramirez is an old friend of Mags’ who lost contact with her when the paramilitary goons of the Musical Freedoms Act (MFA) shut down his band in 2019.
-They reunite in 2029, in Blind Alley Blues, after an act of interplanetary piracy goes horribly wrong.
-Lonso was the lead guitarist on the first two albums by Negative Influence, and the drummer in one of Kaufman’s favorite bands: The Sterile Skins, who blended ska and hardcore punk into catchy anthems.
+Alonso is an old friend of Mags.
+He lost contact with her when the paramilitary goons of the Musical Freedoms Act (MFA) shut down his band in 2019.
+They reunited in 2029, in Blind Alley Blues, after an act of interplanetary piracy went horribly wrong.
+Lonso was the lead guitarist on the first two albums by Negative Influence, and the drummer in one of Kaufman’s favorite bands, the Sterile Skins, who blended ska and hardcore punk into catchy anthems.
 The Skins disappeared in 2019, but their legend as the finest ska band to ever conquer North America lives on.

 Our crew is gathering clues that the reptiles are not aliens at all, but something far more ancient and familiar.